 Early in the springtime, overwintered Leaf Footed Bugs survive by eating weeds.
 As the growing season progresses and yard, orchard, and garden plants emerge, the bugs move from the weeds into the garden, orchard, and landscape.

 These bugs are especially attracted to:

 - Conifer Trees

 They are not limited to the plants on this list, though.

 All-in-all, Leaf Footed Bugs will adapt and eat whatever is available.
 Their long, sturdy, piercing, sucking mouthparts are able to probe all manner of fruits, leaves, and shoots to suck out the juices of almost any sort of plant.

 Adult bugs are able to feed directly on the seeds of plants.
 They insert their mouthparts deeply into fruits and excrete digestive enzymes to liquefy the shells of hard seeds.

 Naturally, nymphs are not as able to feed deeply as mature bugs, but they have no trouble eking out a living until they reach full growth.

-The feeding habits of nymphs and adult bugs directly damages fruits, plant parts and seeds.
+The feeding habits of nymphs and adult bugs directly damage fruits, plant parts, and seeds.
 Additionally, these bugs carry a type of fungal yeast (Eremothecium coryli ) that spreads and infects any fruit the bug feeds upon.

 Even though the damage caused by this fungus is just cosmetic, it ruins the market value of the fruit.
 This type of fungal infection is more likely to happen when there is heavy rain.